Burnout in a Family Business: Signs You're Carrying Too Much

 The first thing I do with a client is find out how much of other people's work they're actually doing.
 Most of the time they don't even have a number — they've just been doing it so long it became invisible.
 That's where we start.

 Most people who come to me have already paid a price for staying quiet — lost time, missed decisions, a version of themselves that used to have more in the tank.
-That's exactly what The Real Cost of Keeping the Peace in a Family Business looks like when it runs long enough.
+That's exactly whatFamily Business Roles and Responsibilities: When One Person Carries Everything looks like when it runs long enough.

 The Signs You're Already Past the Warning Stage

-Most people don't recognize burnout until they're already deep in it.
+Most people don't recognize burnout until they're already deep in it

 They think they're just having a hard month.
 A hard quarter.
 A busy season.
 They'll catch up.
 They'll rest when things slow down.